 Currently, we have over 7 billion people living on our planet.
 This number is estimated to continue to grow with no signs of slowing down.
 If you’re in the food sector, you’re probably aware of the growing food needs of this population.
 How do we keep up with the demand, while also protecting and respecting our planet?
+The answer comes from looking into Controlled Environment Agriculture options, understanding ideas outside of the standard agricultural methods that may need to become implemented.

 Use 95% less water than traditional agriculture